Kaisa-Marysia/Multiple-Elasticsearch-Instances/README.md

 ## Add more instances

 To create a new instance just make a new dir `/etc/elasticsearch/9201` and copy the config files from this repository or of a other instance.
-Edit the `elasticsearch.yml` and replace the portnumber with 9201 (or that one u want to use).
+Edit the `elasticsearch.yml` and replace the portnumber with 9201 (or that one u want to use) and start the instance `$ systemctl start elasticsearch-instance@9201`.